TheSethRose/Cursor-Project-Kit/README.md

 - **2.12 DevOps Mode**: For implementing deployment automation, infrastructure management, and operational monitoring
 - **2.13 Github Mode**: For managing version control workflows with precise Git commands and PR documentation

+## When to Use Specialized Modes

+### For System Design
+- **2.3 Architect Mode**: When designing new systems, making significant architectural changes, or evaluating technical approaches
+- **2.4 Database Design Mode**: When designing database schemas, optimizing queries, or planning data migrations
+- **2.2 PRD Analyst Mode**: When analyzing product requirements documents to extract technical specifications
+- **2.14 API Design Mode**: When designing API architectures, protocols, and interfaces for system integration

+### For Implementation
+- **2.5 UI and Frontend Mode**: When implementing user interfaces, responsive layouts, or accessibility features
+- **2.1 Planner Mode**: When planning implementation of complex features requiring multiple steps
+- **2.7 Refactoring Mode**: When restructuring existing code to improve quality without changing functionality
+- **2.14 API Design Mode**: When creating or modifying APIs, including REST, GraphQL, or other protocols, to ensure they are well-structured, secure, and efficient

+### For Operations and Documentation
+- **2.12 DevOps Mode**: When setting up CI/CD pipelines, infrastructure, or monitoring systems
+- **2.11 Documentation Mode**: When creating comprehensive technical documentation
+- **2.13 Github Mode**: When managing version control workflows and creating pull requests

 ## Customizing Rules

 You can customize these rules to better fit your project's needs: